Wind power in India: Repowering wind power projects

+the top half of the tower can be of light weight wood structure to locate wind turbines above 200 m height.

 Additional electricity can be produced by covering the south-facing façade area of the wind turbine towers/masts with solar panels up to the rotor bottom tip height at an economical price.

 Offshore wind power plants

 India has an offshore wind energy potential of around 70 GW in parts along the coast of Gujarat and Tamil Nadu.
 As of May 2022, there is no offshore wind project under construction or operation.
+India has announced tentative schedule for calling request for quotation (RfQ) to establish off shore wind power projects.

 India started planning in 2010 to enter into offshore wind power, and a 100 MW demonstration plant located off the Gujarat coast began planning in 2014.
 In 2013, a consortium (instead of a group of organisations), led by Global Wind Energy Council (GWEC) started project FOWIND (Facilitating Offshore Wind in India) to identify potential zones for development of offshore wind power in India and to stimulate R & D activities in this area.
 The other consortium partners include the Centre for Study of Science, Technology and Policy (CSTEP), DNV GL, the Gujarat Power Corporation Limited (GPCL) and the World Institute of Sustainable Energy (WISE).
 The consortium was awarded a grant of €4.0 million by the delegation of the European Union to India in 2013 besides co-funding support from GPCL.
 The project activities will be implemented from December 2013 to March 2018.

 The project focuses on the States of Gujarat and Tamil Nadu for the identification of potential zones for development through techno-commercial analysis and preliminary resource assessment.
 It will also establish a platform for structural collaboration and knowledge sharing between stakeholders from European Union and India, on offshore wind technology, policy, regulation, industry, and human resource development.
 FOWIND activities will also help facilitate a platform to stimulate offshore wind-related R&D activities in the country.
 The consortium published initial pre-feasibility assessment reports for offshore wind farm development in Gujarat and Tamil Nadu on 16 June 2015.